 We have to warn you that resetting Windows 10 is similar to clean install, so be sure to back up all important files from your C partition before you start this process.
 To perform Windows 10 reset, do the following:

-- Restart your computer few times during the boot sequence to enter Automatic Repair.
+- Restart your computer a few times during the boot sequence to enter Automatic Repair.

 - Choose Troubleshoot > Reset this PC > Remove everything.
 You might get asked to insert Windows 10 installation media, so be ready to do that.